Skip to main content

 Cosy Octopus is one of the more interesting Octopus tariffs if your home is heated mainly by electricity.
 It is built around the idea that a heat pump, electric boiler or electric radiators can do more work when electricity is cheaper, then ease back when the grid is under more pressure.

-The April 2026 price-cap drop makes the decision less obvious, not more.
-The Ofgem cap fell for typical default-tariff customers from April to June, while Octopus's smart tariffs still depend on regional rates, fixed terms, eligibility and the shape of your usage.
+The April 2026 price-cap drop made the decision less obvious, and the July cap reset is another reminder not to treat Cosy as a normal default tariff.
+Octopus's smart tariffs still depend on regional rates, tariff terms, eligibility and the shape of your usage.
 A heat-pump home should not choose Cosy just because it sounds designed for heat pumps.
 It should choose it because the daily pattern fits.

 How Cosy works now

 Octopus describes Cosy Octopus as a three-rate smart electricity tariff for homes with a heat pump, electric boiler, electric radiator or similar electric heating.
-At the time of writing, the important pattern is three Cosy Hours windows each day:
+The useful pattern remains three Cosy Hours windows each day:

 • 04:00 to 07:00 for early-morning heating and hot water.